Error Handling

 if errors.As(err, &valErr) {

-}valErr is already a pointer (*ValidationError), so why &valErr?
-Because valErr starts as nil. errors.As digs through the error chain, finds the matching error, and sets valErr to point to it.
-To fill in a caller's variable, any function needs its address.
-Since valErr is a pointer, its address is **ValidationError.
-Looks odd, but same idea as json.Unmarshal or fmt.Scan.
+// Unwrap → is the inner error a *ValidationError?
+Yes.
+Assign it.valErr is already a pointer (*ValidationError), so why &valErr?
+Because valErr starts as nil. errors.As needs to set it to the found error, and to fill a caller's variable, any function needs its address.
+Same idea as json.Unmarshal or fmt.Scan.

 panic